 curriculum vitae english version(download portraits, go to: presse / info)

-So far the author and actor Miguel Herz-Kestranek has played in 160, partly international, TV and filmproductions and has acted in numerous theatre parts, as well as being author and publisher of 12 books (jan.´09), some of them having been printed in multiple editions, as well cd’s and videos.From 2000 to 2010 Miguel Herz-Kestranek was Vice-President of the Austrian P.E.N – center, the austrian section of international writers association PEN. ( show austrian pen-website).
-He has initiated and carried out various reforms and is also actively engaged in “Writers in prison”.
+So far the author and actor Miguel Herz-Kestranek has played in 180, partly international, TV and filmproductions and has acted in numerous theatre parts, as well as being author and publisher of 13 books (jan.´16), some of them having been printed in multiple editions, as well cd’s and videos.From 2000 to 2010 Miguel Herz-Kestranek was Vice-President of the Austrian P.E.N – center, the austrian section of international writers association PEN.
+(Austrian PEN ).
+He has initiated and carried out various reforms and wasalso actively engaged in “Writers in prison” ( writers in prison ).
 This organisation takes care worldwide of persecuted and imprisoned writers and is being represented by P.E.N.
 International and the national offices.

 Many commentaries and articles in daily newspapers and cultural magazines, presentation/arrangement of radio productions, moderating and presiding over discussion groups, as well as being publisher, keynotespeaker and laudator complement his work as author and actor.